JuliaTurkuDataScience/FdeSolver.jl/README.md

 ## Method

-We implement the [predictor-corrector](https://doi.org/10.1023/A:1016592219341) algorithms with a sufficient [convergence and accuracy](https://doi.org/10.1023/B:NUMA.0000027736.85078.be), including fast Fourier transform technique that gives us high computation speed.
+We implement the [predictor-corrector](https://doi.org/10.1023/A:1016592219341) algorithms with a sufficient convergence and accuracy (https://doi.org/10.1023/B:NUMA.0000027736.85078.be), including fast Fourier transform technique that gives us high computation speed.
 Interested readers can also find the [stability](https://doi.org/10.1080/00207160802624331) of the methods and see how to implement the methods for solving [multi-term](https://doi.org/10.1007/s00607-003-0033-3) fractional differential equations.

 Let us suppose the following initial value problem with the Caputo fractional derivative for  $\beta>0$: